jaycodev/bookstudio-api/CONTRIBUTING.md

 1. Fork the repository to your GitHub account
 2. Clone your fork to your local machine
-3. Create a new branch from the `develop` branch
+3. Create a new branch from the `main` branch
 4. Make your changes
 5. Commit your changes with clear and descriptive commit messages
 6. Push your branch to your fork
-7. Open a Pull Request from your branch to the original repository's `develop` branch
+7. Open a Pull Request from your branch to the original repository's `main` branch

 ### Step-by-Step Contributing Guide